 For information on California's medical marijuana laws, see Medical Marijuana Laws in California.

-Possession of marijuana is a criminal offense.
-Penalties depend on the amount.
+Effective January 1, 2017, adults in California may possess small amounts of marijuana.
 Possessing marijuana for sale is treated as a separate offense, discussed below.

 Separate display and sales area.
 A business must display and sell drug paraphernalia in a completely separate room where people younger than 18 are excluded (unless accompanied by a parent or legal guardian).
 Each entrance to such a room must be clearly marked with a sign stating that paraphernalia is kept inside, and that minors are not allowed to enter without a parent or guardian.
 (Ca. Health & Safety Code § 11364.5(a).)